department-of-veterans-affairs/vets-design-system-documentation/src/_components/button/button-icon.md

 ### When to consider something else

 * **When a secondary button will suffice.** Button - Icon does not replace the [Button - Secondary]({{ site.baseurl }}/components/button#default---secondary).
-Only use Button -Icon when Button - Secondary would visually dwarf a link primary action.
+Only use Button - Icon when Button - Secondary would visually dwarf a link primary action.

 ## Content considerations